 To help tell the story of the American corn farmer, farmers from across the country came together through their state corn organizations to found and fund the Corn Farmers Coalition.
 They partnered with their national organization - the National Corn Growers Association - to help highlight how farmers care for the land and produce corn in such abundance that it is available for use in many new industries.

-The largest yields in history all occurred in the last seven years.
-Consequently, seven of the largest crops in history also occurred over the last seven years.
+The largest corn yields in history all occurred in the last eight years.
+Consequently, eight of the largest crops in history also occurred over the last eight years.